Special Education/Special Needs Education

 Response to Intervention and Instruction (RTI2) is a tiered approach to ensure appropriate practices for working with all students in both General and Special Education.
 This involves using systematic, research-based strategies of instruction and intervention to provide appropriate support for student learning.
 Ultimately, it creates a stronger path toward intervening for students who are behind in their learning path.
 It also works toward effective placement for students with need or who are behind in achieving the level of learning which they should reach for their age, ability, and grade.

-If your student needs support in relation to vision or hearing educational resources, there are numerous links on the State Department of Education Website.
+If your student needs support in relation to vision or hearing educational resources, there are numerous links on the State Department of Education Website under the Individualized Education Account Program.
 Individual districts will also have information available through the Special Education or Health Services departments.

 Health and School Safety